 The notion that a company has its own legal identity is well-established, and the courts will strive to uphold it.
 It is also critical that you have a sound legal basis for overcoming this barrier in order to gain access to the directors.

-If you have been wronged by a firm and want to pursue its controllers, you should seek independent legal counsel as soon as possible so that the best course of action can be determined.
-Contact Shergroup to help you with the best advice and the war forward in taking an action towards the defendant company.
-Our enforcement agents are experienced in handling matters like these and can free you from all tasks from serving papers to enforcing the judgment and collecting the payment on your behalf.
-Enforcement is our first love, and we make sure that we go all out in helping our clients with the best outcomes.
+If you have been wronged by a firm and want to pursue its controllers, you should seek independent legal counsel as soon as possible to determine the best course of action.
+Contact Shergroup for expert advice and guidance in enforcing judgments against limited companies and taking the appropriate action against the defendant company.
+Our enforcement agents are highly experienced in handling such matters, freeing you from the burden of serving papers, enforcing the judgment, and collecting the payment on your behalf.
+Enforcement is our first love, and we are committed to delivering the best outcomes for our clients.

 Contact us on